GrinonBarrett/Taksidos/Core Rules/Creatures/Taraskar {WiP}.md

 **Taraskine Shell**: Attacks made against this creature from behind suffer a 1d4 penalty.
 It gets an additional +1 against magical attacks this way.

 **Immagical**: The taraskar cannot lose its last hitpoint as a result of a magical effect nor can it be instantly killed by the effect of magic or a spell.
+A magical weapon inflicting a wound can still inflict a wound as normal.

-**Toxic Breath**: The taraskar constantly exhudes.a fog of poisonous vapor.
-Any creature whoch breathes whilst within 2 yards of the taraskar must succeed a [Fort] save with a DV of 16 or lose 1 hitpoint.
+**Toxic Breath**: The taraskar constantly exhudes a fog of poisonous vapor.
+Any creature which breathes whilst within 2 yards of the taraskar must succeed a [Fort] save with a DV of 16 or lose 1 hitpoint.
 If it has no hitpoints, it must instead perform an incapacitation save.

+**Breath Weapon**: The taraskar may exhude a concentrated blast of its toxic breath, as an action.
+This is a line 9 yards in length and is half a foot high and wide.
+Anything caught within the line suffers a Toxic attack.
+A creature which does not need to breathe is immune to this.
+It may do so once per encounter and an additional time between full rests.
+Alternatively, it may cause the breath weapon to take the form of a cone.
+Doing so reduces the length to one third of its usual length as it sweeps its head side to side.